chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

   cd -
   ```

-- Run the `deploy` command to Add new node into the cluster
+- Run the `deploy` command to Add new node into the cluster.

 {{< note >}}
   In below deploy command, latest.aib will replace with your airgap bundle name which was install in the cluster.
 {{< /note >}}